-Before taking up these theoretical issues, it is worth recalling that a typical electronic GPAC would include linear elements, such as adders, subtracters, constant multipliers, integrators, and differentiators; nonlinear elements, such as variable multipliers and function generators; and other computational elements, such as comparators, noise generators, and delay elements (section "Electronic Analog Computation in the Twentieth Century").
+Before taking up these theoretical issues, it is worth recalling that a typical electronic GPAC would include linear elements, such as adders, subtracters, constant multipliers, integrators, and differentiators; nonlinear elements, such as variable multipliers and function generators; other computational elements, such as comparators, noise generators, and delay elements (Sec.
+B.1.b).
 These are, of course, in addition to input/output devices, which would not affect its computational abilities.

-Shannon's Analysis
+E.3 Shannon's analysis

-Claude Shannon did an important analysis of the computational capabilities of the differential analyzer, which applies to many GPACs (Shannon 1941, 1993).
+Claude Shannon did an important analysis of the computational capabilities of the differential analyzer, which applies to many GPACs (Shannon, 1941, 1993).
 He considered an abstract differential analyzer equipped with an unlimited number of integrators, adders, constant multipliers, and function generators (for functions with only a finite number of finite discontinuities), with at most one source of drive (which limits possible interconnections between units).
 This was based on prior work that had shown that almost all the generally used elementary functions could be generated with addition and integration.
 We will summarize informally a few of Shannon's results; for details, please consult the original paper.

-First, Shannon offers proofs that, by setting up the correct ODEs, a GPAC with the mentioned facilities can generate a function if and only if it is not hypertranscendental (Theorem II); thus, the GPAC can generate any function that is algebraic transcendental (a very large class) but not, for example, Euler's gamma function and Riemann's zeta function.
-He also shows that the GPAC can generate functions derived from generable functions, such as the integrals, derivatives, inverses, and compositions of generable functions (Theorems III, IV).
-These results can be generalized to functions of any number of variables and to their compositions, partial derivatives, and inverses with respect to any one variable (Theorems VI, VII, IX, X).
+First Shannon offers proofs that, by setting up the correct ODEs, a GPAC with the mentioned facilities can generate any function if and only if is not hypertranscendental (Theorem II); thus the GPAC can generate any function that is algebraic transcendental (a very large class), but not, for example, Euler's gamma function and Riemann's zeta function.
+He also shows that the GPAC can generate functions derived from generable functions, such as the integrals, derivatives, inverses, and compositions of generable functions (Thms.
+III, IV).
+These results can be generalized to functions of any number of variables, and to their compositions, partial derivatives, and inverses with respect to any one variable (Thms.
+VI, VII, IX, X).

-Next, Shannon shows that a function of any number of variables that is continuous over a closed region of space can be approximated arbitrarily closely over that region with a finite number of adders and integrators (Theorems V, VIII).
+Next Shannon shows that a function of any number of variables that is continuous over a closed region of space can be approximated arbitrarily closely over that region with a finite number of adders and integrators (Thms.
+V, VIII).

-Shannon then turns from the generation of functions to the solution of ODEs and shows that the GPAC can solve any system of ODEs defined in terms of non-hypertranscendental functions (Theorem XI).
+Shannon then turns from the generation of functions to the solution of ODEs and shows that the GPAC can solve any system of ODEs defined in terms of non-hypertranscendental functions (Thm.
+XI).

-Finally, Shannon addresses a question that might seem of limited interest, but turns out to be relevant to the computational power of analog computers (see section "Analog Computation and the Turing Limit" below).
-To understand it, we must recall that he was investigating the differential analyzer - a mechanical analog computer but similar issues arise in other analog computing technologies.
+Finally, Shannon addresses a question that might seem of limited interest, but turns out to be relevant to the computational power of analog computers (see Sec.
+F below).
+To understand it we must recall that he was investigating the differential analyzer-a mechanical analog computer-but similar issues arise in other analog computing technologies.
 The question is whether it is possible to perform an arbitrary constant multiplication, u = kv, by means of gear ratios.
-He showed that if we have just two gear ratios a and b (a, $b \neq 0, 1$) such that b is not a rational power of a, then by combinations of these gears, we can approximate k arbitrarily closely (Theorem XII).
+He show that if we have just two gear ratios a and b ($a, b \neq 0, 1$), such that b is not a rational power of a, then by combinations of these gears we can approximate k arbitrarily closely (Thm.
+XII).
 That is, to approximate multiplication by arbitrary real numbers, it is sufficient to be able to multiply by a, b, and their inverses, provided a and b are not related by a rational power.

 Shannon mentions an alternative method of constant multiplication, which uses integration, $kv = \int_0^v k dv$, but this requires setting the integrand to the constant function k.
 Therefore, multiplying by an arbitrary real number requires the ability to input an arbitrary real as the integrand.
-The issue of real-valued inputs and outputs to analog computers is relevant both to their theoretical power and to practical matters of their application (see section "Real-Valued Inputs, Outputs, and Constants").
+The issue of real-valued inputs and outputs to analog computers is relevant both to their theoretical power and to practical matters of their application (see Sec.
+F.3).